theonlyladybug/saev/logbook.md

 [https://cs.uwaterloo.ca/~shai/clustering.html](https://cs.uwaterloo.ca/~shai/clustering.html) is interesting work on clustering.
 If you have good clustering, then any algorithm works.
 If not, no algorithm works.

+# 02/10/2025

+Comments:

+* [x] Figure 2.
+I think "Container ships" should be "Containers on ships."
+A container ship may not have containers on top, right?
+* [ ] Figure 2.
+Should we replace the "blurry photos" example with something else?
+Blurry to me is a "global" concept and should not be localized, unless there is motion.
+This example to me is less convincing than others.
+* [ ] Figure 1.
+I still have problems understanding the SAEs row.
+  * [ ] I think the first column is observation, so no hypothesis should be made.
+If so, why "We manually choose to inspect the bird’s blue feathers." fit there?
+Or, should we say "We manually choose to inspect the bird's wing" instead of saying "blue feathers?" to keep it still an observation?
+  * [ ] For the second column, how about this?
+    * Our SAE finds similar patches from images not necessarily of blue jays; all correspond to “blue feathers.”
+We hypothesize this “blue feathers” feature is integral to the ViT’s prediction.
+* [ ] Figure 3.
+I'm not sure what sum across vectors means.
+Across human-selected patches?
+If so, after "get user-specific patches", only red patches should remain, not the white ones, right?
+* [ ] Section 3.3.
+Change n to something else.
+You already use n for the dimensionality in SAEs.
+* [ ] Figure 7: The top right, lower right, and lower middle read weirdly to me.
+They seem to not follow the current figure layout.
+* [ ] Figure 7 caption doesn't make sense (Lower right, lower middle?)